Cyber threats are everywhere and your company could fall victim to an attack.

 However, firewall only sees connection requirements, not applications.
 Another level of security will, therefore, be to add this type of capacity.

-ATP can analyze, from intelligence signatures, known threats.
+ATP can analyze, from intelligence signatures, known advanced threats.
 But by being able to identify malicious patterns in seemingly harmless codes, this technology can detect and block unknown threats as well.

 Still, with the same control it is possible to add more security layers, such as Secure Web Gateway (content filters) and even behavioral analysis of suspicious packages, in Sandboxes.